 I studied painting at the School of the Art Institute of Chicago in the early seventies, but life happened and I had to drop out.
 I kept doing art for myself, but not in any professional way.
 After working in watercolors and colored pencil for decades, I switched to acrylics because of the number of glazes that that medium allowed me to employ.
-When I developed a sensitivity to wet acrylic paint, I tried various other mediums and settled on watercolor, gouache, and true casein.
-In order to have a greater selection of colors and more control over viscosity, I make my own paints from pigments, gum arabic, casein, and borax.
-Casein has been used since ancient Rome and is the oldest of all paint mediums.
-I have to admit I love the intensity of its colors on paper and the enormous variety of pigments available to people who make their own paints.
+When I developed a sensitivity to wet acrylic paint, I tried various other mediums and settled on oils and watercolors.

-I am open to doing commissions related to spiritual, esoteric, or magical concepts.
-You can contact me at email@example.com
+I am open to doing commissions related to surrealism or esoteric or magical concepts.
+You can contact me at firstname.lastname@example.org

-"Sunwheel" and "Rose Moon Spirit" in Art League Rhode Island Associate Members Exhibition, May 6-June 24, 2017
+"Sunwheel" and "Rose Moon Spirit" in Art League Rhode Island Associate Members Exhibition, Providence, RI, May 6-June 24, 2017.

 "Chthonia" in "Abstracts," March 2016, Light Space Time Gallery.